inventree/InvenTree/docs/docs/start/intro.md

 A functional InvenTree server can be hosted with minimal setup requirements.
 Multiple installation methods and database back-ends are supported, allowing for flexibility where required.

 !!! info "Production Ready"
 	InvenTree is designed to be a production-ready application, and can be deployed in a variety of environments.
 The following instructions are designed to help you get started with a *production* setup.
-For a development setup, refer to the [development setup guide](../develop/starting.md).
+For a development setup, refer to the [devcontainer setup guide](../develop/devcontainer.md.md).

 ## Installation Methods